sciustechnologia/sciustechnologia.github.io/index.md

 ***

-programming and database management : Use Python and SQL together to manage databases, perform data analysis, and build data-driven applications.
+## Last project related to programming and database management:
+- Use Python and SQL together to manage databases, perform data analysis, and build data-driven applications.

 Breakdown of the essential skills: